 - Avalanche Rescue: Principles & Practice

-Designed for both new and experienced transceiver users, the field exercises provide basic orientation to transceiver use and rescue equipment in scenarios that build partner and group rescue skills.
+Designed for new transceiver users, the field exercises provide basic orientation to transceiver use and rescue equipment in scenarios that build rescue skills.

 - Search Principles